jaquielajoie/MelSpectrograms/README.md

 # More about MFCCs

+MFCCs provide information about the phonemes.
+Cutting out the spectral details reduces the amount of info needed to be processed.
+This makes them not a good choice for vocal synthesis.

 <i> Note, traditionally MFCCs go to 12-13 index values </i>

 There are 39 features of MFCC: